Skip to main content

 Should You Book The Paper Bridge?

 Yes, and sooner rather than later.
-Opened in November 2023 at 828 SE Ash St in Portland's SE corridor, The Paper Bridge earned a spot on Resy's Leading of the Hit List for 2025 — a fast-tracked credential for a restaurant not yet two years old.
+Opened in November 2023 at 828 SE Ash St in Portland's SE corridor, The Paper Bridge earned a spot on Resy's Best of the Hit List for 2025 — a fast-tracked credential for a restaurant not yet two years old.
 Co-chefs and co-owners Quynh Nguyen and Carlo Reinardy are making their own rice noodles in-house, a labor-intensive process that almost no restaurant in Portland attempts, and the Hanoi Van Dinh-style grilled half-duck is only available if you come with a group large enough to justify the order.
 Both of those facts shape your booking strategy before you ever look at the menu.

 What to Expect